Maadajibao/Project-2-In-Three/README.md

  ## Unfixed Bugs

- * When using 320px screens computer box get a heigher width then wanted. pic
+ * No unfixed bugs

  ## Deployment

  * The site was deployed to Github pages.
 The steps to deploy are as follows:
    * In the Github repository, navigate to the Settings tab
    * To the left find Code and automation, press pages
    * Look for Branch, select the Master branch and set folder to root.
    * Once that done, go to the main page of the project.
 Wait a few min the to the right under deployment you will find a link to you site.

   The live link to this page - [In Three](https://maadajibao.github.io/Project-2-In-Three/)